Likelihood ratio tests under model misspecification in high dimensions: Proofs

 \section{Proofs}

-In Section \ref{sec_proof_thm}, we provide the proof of Theorem \ref{thm} and use auxiliary results given in Section \ref{sec_aux_proof_thm}.
-We conclude with the proof of Theorem \ref{thm_eq_cov} in Section \ref{sec_proof_eq_cov}.
-In the following, we make use of the notation $a\lesssim b$ which means that $a$ is less than or equal to $b$ up to a positive constant, that is, there exists some $C>0$ independent of $n\in\N$ such that $a \leq C b$.
+In this section, we provide the proof of Theorem \ref{thm} and present the necessary auxiliary results.
+We conclude with the proof of Theorem \ref{thm_eq_cov}.
+In the following, we make use of the notation $a\lesssim b$ which means that $a$ is less than or equal to $b$ up to a positive constant, that is, there exists some $C>0$ independent of $n\in\N$ such that $a \leq C b$. \begin{proof}[\textbf{\upshape Proof of Theorem \ref{thm}. }] Note that, under the null hypothesis \eqref{null}, we have